Home (web series)

 The series is available for streaming on the ALT Balaji App and its associated websites since its release date.

 Plot

 The series revolves around a fictional middle-class Sethi family.
-The series explores how the family hold on to their values and find happiness in little things.
+The series explores how the family hold on to their values and finds happiness in little things.
 But their world comes crashing down when they are served an eviction notice by the authorities.
-The series explores how the fight the authorities, corporations and government to save their home.
+The series explores how they fight the authorities, corporations and government to save their home.